raphaelladinig/nvim-projectmanager/README.md

 ## ToDo

-- finish doc
-- Rework select Project to use Telescope
+- Rework openProject to use Telescope